MrDNAlex/MrDNAlex/README.md

 # Contact
 You can reach me through my school email at a3dufres@uwaterloo.ca, or through my personal at Mr.DNAlex.2003@gmail.com

-# Organization
-For one of my COOPs I did a e-COOP program where I got to start a business for my credit.
-During this time I got to teach BETS Students, and create a Phone game on the Apple App Store and Google Play Store.

-All code and Apps can be viewed and accessed through my organization [NanoDNA Studios](https://github.com/Nano-DNA-Studios).

 ![Profile Views](https://komarev.com/ghpvc/?username=MrDNAlex)